 Anachronic Order: Pull Tokyo Drift out of the lineup and stick it on the end, and you've got chronological order.
 This is how a character who died in 3 is able to appear in 4 through 6 without issue.
 (1, 2, 4, 5, 6, 3, 7)

-Han mentions going to Tokyo twice in Fast 6, putting Tokyo Drift after 6 but, presumably, before 7.
-The mid-credits stinger is an extended scene from the ending of Tokyo Drift that puts it quite definitively between 6 and 7.
+Han mentions going to Tokyo twice in Furious 6, putting Tokyo Drift after 6 but, presumably, before 7.
+The mid-credits stinger is an extended scene from the middle of Tokyo Drift that puts it quite definitively between 6 and 7.

-Arc Welding: Fast & Furious 7 will be the first movie of the series to take place after Tokyo Drift and will feature Sean Boswell for the first time since said movie, which finally brings Tokyo Drift out of Gaiden-status and into the canon proper (up until then, besides Han's inclusion in the sequels, all that even indicated Tokyo Drift was part of The Verse was the short appearance of Dom right before the credits).
+Arc Welding: Furious 7 will be the first movie of the series to take place after Tokyo Drift and will feature Sean Boswell for the first time since said movie, which finally brings Tokyo Drift out of Gaiden-status and into the canon proper (up until then, besides Han's inclusion in the sequels, all that even indicated Tokyo Drift was part of The Verse was the short appearance of Dom right before the credits).

 Armor-Piercing Question: There are a few here and there, but a particularly aggressive one in the fifth film sticks out.

 Arson, Murder, and Jaywalking: Not explicitly depicted but the judge is all too happy to throw the book at Toretto in the fourth film.
 Likewise, Hobbs and Elsa pull up every crime on each member of Toretto's crew, despite Toretto and Brian being their only real targets.

 The entirety of the climactic chase scene in Fast Five.

 The plane pulldown scene in 6, as seen in a trailer.